Ai4HKB/MFPSP/README.md

 For convenience, we strongly recommended users to install the Anaconda Python 3.7.3 (or above) in your local computer.
 ### 2.2.2 Running
 Changing working dir to MFPSP-master_source_code.
-For example, if we want to predict the S site in S. cerevisiae, we should use the following command:
+For example, if we want to predict the S site of S. cerevisiae, we should use the following command:

 #### python MFPSP.py -i testing.fasta -s sacch -t s -o prediction_results.csv